mrc/tla-tools/README.md

 ## Usage

+The command `tla-create-tlc-config-file` creates an empty configuration file for TLC, with placeholders for constants, the INIT and NEXT equation, and any invariants.

 ### Compilation-mode helper
 Add the source directory to `load-path` and `M-x load tla-tools`.
 Or just eval the buffer.